 If you come across another version of these headphones, let us know in the discussions.

 The Corsair HS75 XB WIRELESS are gaming-oriented headphones designed for use with Xbox One consoles.
 You can pair them with your Xbox One console using Xbox Wireless technology for full audio and microphone compatibility.
 They also can be paired with the Dolby Atmos app, which gives you access to an immersive surround sound experience while you're gaming, but we don't currently test for this.
 They have a bass-heavy sound profile, and unlike the Corsair HS70 Wireless, they aren't compatible with Corsair iCUE companion software.
-See also our recommendations for the best gaming headsets, the best Xbox One gaming headsets, and the best wireless gaming headsets.

 The SteelSeries Arctis 9X Wireless are better wireless gaming headphones than the Corsair HS75 XB WIRELESS Gaming Headset.
 The SteelSeries have a more stable fit and a better-balanced sound profile.
 They also leak less noise.
 However, the Corsair's boom microphone is detachable, unlike the SteelSeries.
 Both headphones use Xbox Wireless technology to connect to your Xbox One.